ERC allocates an additional 15 million euros to Portuguese research

 Gulbenkian Institute of Science

-Inês Fragata Almeida
+Agnes Fragata Almeida

-Faculty of Sciences, University of Lisbon
+Faculty of Sciences of the University of Lisbon

 This project proposes an in-depth analysis of the eco-evolutionary process, combining experimental studies of evolution and theoretical modeling of a tritrophic system composed of plants (Arabidopsis thaliana), herbivores (Tetranychus urticae) and predators (Amblyseius swirskii).
-Its long-term goal is to develop statistical and theoretical tools to generate predictions about how a wide range of ecosystems persist in a rapidly changing world.
+The long-term goal of is to develop statistical and theoretical tools to generate predictions about how a wide range of ecosystems persist in a rapidly changing world.

 Alex Armand